 Yes.
 This tour guarantees your reservations and tickets to enter the the Vatican skipping the line.

-Please Note: ALL visitors must pass through metal detectors at the security checkpoint so please, expect to wait for few minutes to clear security.
+Please Note: ALL visitors must pass through metal detectors at the security checkpoint before entering the Vatican so please, expect to wait for few minutes to clear security.

 Is there a way to see the Sistine Chapel without having to walk through the entire Vatican Museums?